cpesar/the-online-store/README.md

   ## :wrench: Installation
   <a name="installation">Clone the repo to your local machine.
 Navigate to the root of the project and run, ``npm i`` to install all dependencies.
+To seed the database, navigate to the server folder and run, ``npm run seed``.
 To start the app in the development environment run, ``npm run develop`` from the terminal/command-line. </a>
   <br />